andre-moura/andre-moura/README.md

 ## 🗡️ About Me

 Greetings, traveler!
-You've entered the kingdom of Andre, a code-smith who combines ancient wisdom with modern technology.
+I'm a code-smith who combines ancient wisdom with modern technology.
 Here, code is not just written; it's forged in the fires of creativity and innovation.

 ## 🛡️ My Quests